 - JSGS 834 - Financial Management of Healthcare Organizations

 - JSGS 835AT - Health Law and Policy

 - JSGS 837 - Health Economics

 All MHA students are required to complete the following course:

 All applicants must have completed a four year bachelor’s degree, or equivalent, with a minimum 70 per cent average from a recognized college or university and should also have completed a minimum of three years relevant health sector experience.
-Applications will be accepted on an on‐going basis and students can begin the program at the beginning of any of the three academic semesters.
+The deadlines for applications are May 1 and October 1; more information can be found on the application page.

 The tuition for the MHA program is $2,086.50 per course or $20,865 for the degree.